mdn/content/files/en-us/web/api/xrpermissionstatus/index.md

 _In addition to the properties listed below, `XRPermissionStatus` includes the properties defined by its parent interface, {{domxref("PermissionStatus")}}._

 - {{domxref("XRPermissionStatus.granted", "granted")}}
   - : An array of strings listing the names of the features for which permission has been granted as of the time at which `navigator.permissions.query()` was called.
-Any feature which was specified in either the `optionalFeatures`or `requiredFeatures`, "requiredFeatures")}} when calling `navigator.permissions.query()` are listed in `granted` if and only if permission to use them is granted.
+Any feature which was specified in either `optionalFeatures` or `requiredFeatures` when calling `navigator.permissions.query()` are listed in `granted` if and only if permission to use them is granted.

 ## Specifications